 Roger Crawford, Sailor and Boat Builder

 Local boat builder extraordinaire Roger Crawford shares his love for the North and South Rivers and the artistry of boat building.
 Roger has built over 500 of his “Melonseed Skiff” sailboats, and a variety of other traditional small craft totaling nearly 800 boats since 1976.
 Roger will explain the romantic story of how as he built each individual boat, a community of kindred spirits developed a bond, cemented by the purity of the science of sailing and appreciation of craftsmanship.

 Joan Walsh, Mass Audubon’s Gerard A Bertrand Chair of Natural History and Field Ornithology

 Mass Audubon is building a science-based bird conservation program that works to sustain the diverse and inspiring birdlife that calls the Commonwealth home.
-Learn about our new initiative, State of the Birds 2017, to who’s winning and who’s losing in our battle against the changing climate.
-Find out what you can do to help protect our homes, our wildlife, and enrich our own lives in these changing times.
+Learn about this new initiative, State of the Birds 2017.
+Discover how warming temperatures, shifting seasons, and rising sea levels are impacting specific species – which are at risk and which are gaining ground.
+Find out what you can do to help protect local ecosystems, wildlife, and, ultimately, our own homes.

 Awareness Inspires Conservation

 Marianne Long, Education Director, Atlantic White Shark Conservancy